Key legislation driving responsible business

-Many governments around the world are using legislation to drive responsible business practices and positive impacts on people’s working conditions.
-These national laws require companies to manage their operational impacts on people and the environment, and report on their efforts to do this.
-It’s important for businesses to know what laws apply to them and how to comply with these.
+Governments around the world are using legislation to drive responsible business practices and positive impacts on people and planet.
+It’s essential to know what responsible business laws apply to your company and how to comply with these.

-Focus on responsible business practices and sustainable supply chains continues to grow around the world.
-Countries are increasingly adopting new legislation to support this, and build more responsible business operations in global supply chains.
+Focus on responsible business practices and sustainable supply chains continues to grow across the world.
+Government, investor, consumer and other stakeholders’ demand for responsible business is driving the regulatory agenda in many regions.

 Legislation: Modern Slavery Act 2018